Got a craving? Get your food fix by swapping it with a healthier (and just as tasty) alternative

 Swap with: Grapes, Parmesan cheese, and broccoli

 A good substitute for something sweet is fruits.
 Frozen grapes are a perfect go-to sweet snack.
 However, you may be deficient in chromium if you’re constantly craving sweets.
 This mineral helps the body regulate blood sugar levels.
 Chromium is an essential mineral that is not made in the body and must be obtained though diet.
-Add some chromium-rich foods in your diet including liver, cheese, grapes, and broccoli.
+Add some chromium-rich foods into your diet including liver, cheese, grapes, and broccoli.

 Craving: Oily and fatty food